 - Prevent users from accessing network resources.
 Teams mitigates against these attacks by running Azure DDOS network protection and by throttling client requests from the same endpoints, subnets, and federated entities.

 Eavesdropping can occur when an attacker gains access to the data path in a network and has the ability to monitor and read the traffic.
 This is also called sniffing or snooping.
 If the traffic is in plain text, the attacker can read the traffic when the attacker gains access to the path.
 An example is an attack performed by controlling a router on the data path.

-Teams uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
+Teams uses mutual TLS (MTLS) for server communications within Microsoft 365 and Office 365, and also uses TLS from clients to the service, rendering this attack very difficult or impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

 The TURN protocol is used for real time media purposes.
 The TURN protocol does not mandate the traffic to be encrypted and the information that it is sending is protected by message integrity.
 Although it is open to eavesdropping, the information it is sending (that is, IP addresses and port) can be extracted directly by simply looking at the source and destination addresses of the packets.
 The Teams service ensures that the data is valid by checking the Message Integrity of the message using the key derived from a few items including a TURN password, which is never sent in clear text.
 SRTP is used for media traffic and is also encrypted.

 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.